NotJeket/PUBGmobile-to-sheets/ReadME.md

 ﻿**PUBG Match Stats to Google Sheets**

-This script collects match stats data from a specified API endpoint for a PlayerUnknown's Battlegrounds (PUBG) match, and writes the data to a Google Sheets document using the Google Sheets API.
+This script collects match stats data from a specified API endpoint for a PlayerUnknown's Battlegrounds (PUBGmobile) match, and writes the data to a Google Sheets document using the Google Sheets API.

 **Diagram**